Would you like time and space to think?

 Would you like meetings that generate thinking, that produce results?

-Creating these conditions in a meeting, and allocating time for Rounds, Pairs, etc (the Building Blocks of a Thinking Environment) will save you time and make a meeting more productive.
-Having time to focus on key questions will make the meeting dynamic and enable constructive discussion.
-The thinking environment is a way to be with each other that can improve the quality of thinking, of listening, of understanding and of collaboration.
+Creating these conditions in a meeting, and allocating time for Rounds, Pairs, etc. (the Building Blocks of a Thinking Environment) will save you time and make a meeting more productive.
+Creating space to focus on key questions makes a meeting more dynamic and can enable constructive discussion.
+The thinking environment is a way to be with each other that can improve the quality of thinking, of listening, of understanding, and of collaboration.
 It’s a way to ignite thinking and produce better results.

 If you’d like to learn how to use this simple framework so that meetings are run efficiently, are dynamic and productive, and deliver better outcomes, join me on my next Foundation course.
 You can learn, experience and practice the conditions and behaviours that create this kind of an environment.
 You can learn practical ways to apply them in your meetings, in your conversations, in your life.

-Give yourself the gift of time to think and time to learn, it will help you reclaim time in the long run.
+Give yourself the gift of time and space to think and time to learn, it will help you reclaim time in the long run.

 Give yourself time to see what’s possible.